 - .18 The President and the Board of Visitors (or the Executive Committee thereof), shall, within one month, review all information of record, as well as any written appeals and shall render a final decision in the matter and so notify the faculty member, his or her department chair, the dean, and the Provost in writing.
 Action by the Board of Visitors, or the Executive Committee thereof, shall be final.
 If tenure is denied, a one-year contract will be offered to the faculty member.
 The Board of Visitors may offer additional one-year contracts but such additional contracts carry no right to tenure. (see §7.12.4.) - .19 All official notification to the candidate of administrative action shall be by certified mail. - I.5 CONTENTS OF THE CREDENTIALS FILE The file must contain: (1) Table of Contents; letter of application to chair/dean; (2) personnel data sheet; (3) curriculum vitae; (4) all applicable Annual Performance Reviews and Faculty Annual Activity Reports in chronological order; (5) rationale; and (6) appendices.
-Pages should be numbered in an organized fashion, and the file should be organized into sections.
-All components of the file listed above shall be converted to one PDF file and delivered to the dean's office.
-The file must not contain any hyperlinks and shall not exceed 50 MB.
+Candidates for a sequential promotion may count work activity from the final year of their prior probationary period, since it cannot have been assessed in their candidacy for the prior promotion.
+All components of the file listed above shall be limited to 100 pages per appendix and 300 pages total, excluding all other documents.
+Note that the Candidate LMS Course has 1GB of storage maximum.
+Instructions on organizing the Candidate LMS Course are available in the Promotion and Tenure Committee web site.

-The portion prepared by the dean will contain all letters of recommendation.
-As letters of recommendation are solicited by the candidate's department chair and are not collected by the candidate, the dean's office will be responsible for converting these materials into a PDF file.
+As letters of recommendation are solicited by the candidate's department chair and are not collected by the candidate, the department chair will be responsible for adding PDF versions of these letters to the Candidate LMS Course.

 - .1 Letter of Application to Chair/Dean This should be no longer than one paragraph, describing the basic criteria that have been met (i.e. the length of service here or in the rank, the completion of degree requirements, etc.). - .2 Personnel Data Sheet This is inserted by the dean's office and carries your signature. - .3 Curriculum Vitae The CV should be recent, complete, and organized in a conventional format appropriate to one's discipline. - .4 Faculty Annual Activity Reports (FAARs) and Annual Performance Reviews (APRs) by the Chair/Dean All FAARs and APRs must be signed.
 If any are missing or late, the chair/dean must address this in his/her letter. - .5 Letters of Recommendation Letters should be from multiple sources (chair, departmental colleagues, faculty colleagues, professional colleagues) clearly substantiating specific claims related to the criteria.
-Letters of recommendation are collected by the chair (or designee) and submitted to the dean.
-The candidate's submitted materials will not contain these documents. - .6 Rationale The candidate should explain as clearly and concisely as possible (in no more than ten pages) how he or she meets all the general ($\S7.2$) and specific ($\S7.3$) criteria for promotion and/or tenure.
+Letters of recommendation are collected and uploaded by the chair (or designee) once the chair has been given Teacher access to the Candidate LMS Course as noted above (I, §5). - .6 Rationale The candidate should explain as clearly and concisely as possible (in no more than ten pages) how he or she meets all the general (§7.2) and specific (§7.3) criteria for promotion and/or tenure.
 The explanations about the general criteria could be as short as a sentence.
 However, discussion of specific performance in the areas of teaching, professional activity and service will normally be fairly lengthy and substantive.